redchief001/rtnav/README.md

 suggestions on how to make things better.

-This tool is a minor mode for Emacs that enables the user to make use of the output file generated organically to navigate to annotations within the users source tree.
+This tool is a minor mode for Emacs that enables the user to make use of annotations within comments left by developers as markers and reminders to navigate to areas of code that may at some point have been a priority.
+This is just another alternative to the many excelent option that Emacs users already have for navigating their source code.

-When the user attempts to enter eltodo-mode, the mode will prompt the user for a directory to process (the current one being the default) and will compile a list of annotations found in source code files along with the accompanying text.
+When the user attempts to enter rtnav-mode, the mode will prompt the user for a directory to process (the current one being the default) and will compile a list of annotations found in source code files along with the accompanying text.